culler/chacha/README.rst

 You will be prompted for a password, and an encrypted file named *myfile.cha* will be created.
 The password will be visible until the encryption is finished, then erased.
-(So write it down first!)
+(So write it down on a piece of paper before it disappears!)
+Note that the erasure uses ANSI escape sequences which will not work correctly if the terminal window is too narrow.

 To decrypt myfile.cha: